formath/tensorflow-predictor-cpp/README.md

 ========

 TensorFlow prediction using its C++ API.
 Having this repo, you will not need `TensorFlow-Serving`.
-This project has been tested on OSX.
+This project has been tested on `OSX` and `Linux`.

 Contains two examples: